RogerTheRabbit/cheese/README.md

 - [ ] Create actual README with pictures
 - [ ] Maybe make a cheese effect when the button Cheese button is pressed
 - [ ] Make theme default to system theme
-- [ ] Make it so you can't cheese yourself